How to Pack a Suit in Your Carry-On Bag

 Skip the Garment Bag

 Some airlines have in-flight hooks for hanging garment bags, but there’s no reason to let your suit take up your personal space.
 Instead, use a weekender bag or rolling carry-on.
-When possible, don’t check a bag with a suit; not only will you treat the bag—and therefore the suit—more gently, but you won’t have to wait at the baggage carousel upon arrival.
+When possible, don’t check a bag with a suit; not only will you treat the bag—and therefore the suit—more gently than the luggage handlers will, but you won’t have to wait at the baggage carousel upon arrival.

 When you pack a suit, the menswear experts at Brooks Brothers say you should fold your jacket and dress pants into each other by turning the jacket inside out, folding it down, and folding the pants around it.